 I am more confident now in my efforts to help people than I was prior to speaking with Heather.
 And these lessons go beyond my work!
 Any time I speak now, whether about my project or otherwise, I am able to use language that is more respectful for people with disabilities and further explain the importance of these words and why I speak differently now.
 I am certain that this has an effect on these people and is making important progress by helping them to better understand what I have learned as well.

-I have such gratitude for Heather and her team at CAN.
+I have such gratitude for Heather and their team at CAN.
 Their work is important and has a positive effect in the world.
-And if there’s one thing they teach extremely well, it’s that we are all in this world together.
+And if there’s one thing they teach extremely well, it’s that we are all in this world together.”

 Barry Bogovich, Director, Producer, Writer, Los Angeles, CA, USA